kylejohnson363/King-County-Housing/README.md

 The purpose of this project is to create a regression model to predict a home sale value in King County Washington and use this model to answer questions about the housing market.

 ### Process Overview
-1- Obtain the data from the database
+1- Obtain data from the database

 2- Preprocess the data